costasofianos/NoesisContextCollection/README.md

 Code completion quality depends heavily on the relevance of contextual code provided to the LLM.
 This project introduces a **semantic tree abstraction** built on Kotlin’s PSI, allowing structural and association-based pruning of irrelevant code.

 The key idea is to **balance signal and noise** in the provided context — capturing the *most semantically meaningful* code elements while pruning what’s less relevant.
+In addition, the framework within which the context collection strategy has been developed allows for additional strategies to be incorporated into a single context collection solution.

 ---